common name: brown garden snail

 Figure 5.
 Adult brown garden snails, Cornu aspesrum (Müller), size comparison on an oversized 160 mm lemon.
 Photograph taken in southern San Diego County, California.
 Photograph by Bill Frank, Jacksonville Shell Club.

 Mating requires four to 12 hours.
 Oviposition occurs three to six days after fertilization.
-White spherical eggs about 1/8 inch in diameter are deposited in a nest constructed by the snail, which uses its foot to shovel soil upwards.
+White spherical eggs about 1/8 inch in diameter are deposited in a nest constructed by the snail.
+The snail builds the nest by using its foot to shovel soil upwards.
 The nest is about 1 to 1.5 inches deep.
-Basinger (1931) reported that the number of eggs laid during each oviposition averaged about 86.
-The egg mass is concealed by a mixture of soil with secreted mucus followed by a quantity of excrement.
-The number of eggs deposited at one time varies from 30 to 120, averaging 86 (Capinera 2001).
+The egg mass is concealed by a mixture of soil, mucus, and excrement.
+The number of eggs deposited at one time varies from 30 to 120 (Capinera 2001).
+Basinger (1931) reported an average of 86 eggs laid during each oviposition.

 Frequency of oviposition is subject to temperature, humidity, and soil conditions.
 Low temperature and low humidity inhibit the activity of the snail, and dry soil is unsuitable for the preparation of a nest.
-During warm damp weather, ovipositions may be as frequent as once a month.
-Low humidity and cold temperatures greatly inhibit the activity of the snails during the fall and winter months.
-If each individual is capable of laying eggs once every six weeks from February to October, then approximately five ovipositions are made each year and 430 eggs laid (Basinger 1931).
+During warm, damp weather, oviposition may occur once a month.
+If each individual is capable of laying eggs once every six weeks from February to October, then oviposition occurs approximately five times a year and 430 eggs are laid (Basinger 1931).

 During the summer months, the eggs hatch in about two weeks.
 The shells of hatchlings are fragile and translucent.
 Maturity requires about two years in southern California.
 In South Africa the snails take about 10 months to become mature, producing one generation a year (Gunn, 1924).
 When dry conditions prevail, the snail may seal itself to various objects or close the shell opening with a parchmentlike epiphragm.
-With the advent of humid conditions, the snail again becomes active.
+The snail becomes active again in humid conditions.

-Brown garden snails attain a diameter of 16 to 20 mm within one year, but 26 to 33 mm by the second year.
-These snails are nocturnal and feed on organic matter in the soil, bark from trees and especially on vegetation.
+Brown garden snails attain a diameter of 16 to 20 mm within one year, and 26 to 33 mm by the second year.
+These snails are nocturnal and feed on organic matter in the soil, tree bark, and vegetation.
 Nearly anything growing in a vegetable or flower garden can be consumed.
 They normally feed only within the temperature range of 5 to 21°C (Capinera 2001).

 Buxus microphylla 'Japonica' (California boxwood), Crinum sp., Cupressus sempervirens L. (Italian cypress), Grevillea sp., Hibiscus spp., and Juniperus spp., Rosa sp., and other unidentified plants and shrubs at the Davie, Florida, infestation (1969).